djensen47/bayareabeerbloggers.com/README.md

 ## How to Contribute

-(Include basic instructions on how to contribute soley within Github).
+(Include basic instructions on how to contribute via Github).

 ## Theme

 This project uses the Helios 1.0 theme modified for Harp as a starting point for the layout of the website.
 Please see original details below.

+---

 ### Helios 1.0 by HTML5 UP, modified for Harp
 harp.io | @HarpPlatform